ziyoung/better-wilcom-docs/wilcom-docs/Production/convert/Open_machine_files.md

 ## To open machine files with or without object recognition...

-1Open a file from hard disk or read it from [embroidery disk](../../glossary/glossary).
+1. Open a file from hard disk or read it from [embroidery disk](../../glossary/glossary).

 ![OpenMachineFile.png](assets/OpenMachineFile.png)

-2Select a machine file format from the Files of type list and select the file to open.
+2. Select a machine file format from the Files of type list and select the file to open.

-3Click Options.
+3. Click Options.
 Depending on the file type selected, different options are available.

 ![OpenOptions.png](assets/OpenOptions.png)

-4Select or deselect the Objects/Outlines checkbox.
+4. Select or deselect the Objects/Outlines checkbox.

 Remember, when you open machine files without object/outline [recognition](../../glossary/glossary), ‘[manual objects](../../glossary/glossary)’ are created wherever machine functions – e.g. color changes or trims – are detected in the design.
 They have only general and connector [properties](../../glossary/glossary).

-5Select a different [machine format](../../glossary/glossary) from the Machine Type list as required.
+5. Select a different [machine format](../../glossary/glossary) from the Machine Type list as required.

 The machine type will default to one suggested by the file format – e.g. DST will be interpreted as Tajima.
 However, you can choose to convert the file to a different machine format – e.g. Barudan.

-6Enter the number of jumps to recognize as trims.
+6. Enter the number of jumps to recognize as trims.

 When EmbroideryStudio encounters this number of consecutive jumps, it will convert them to a Trim function.
 If this value is different from the original design, Trim functions will be not be inserted correctly.

-7Use the Stop code as panel to select the output type for stop codes:
+7. Use the Stop code as panel to select the output type for stop codes:

 | Option       | Function                                                                                                                                                                                                                                               |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |